 Weaknesses: Handling heavy batters; keeping thick custards in motion.

-When working with nonstick cookware, a silicone balloon whisk, a silicone ball whisk, or a silicone French whisk is essential.
+When working with nonstick cookware, silicone whisks are essential.
 But even with traditional metal cookware, silicone has a muting effect, like a silencer for your whisk, so it's pretty handy if you're trying to keep quiet in the kitchen (the clatter of a stainless ball whisk in a bowl can be fairly deafening in the early morning hours).

 Of course, you'll find whisks of all other shapes and sizes online, but most of these strike me as novelty gimmicks, and my tiny kitchen doesn't have room for a whisk that I won't use all the time.
 Especially when I've yet to find a task the whisks above can't handle, when properly applied.